What is I COUNT? Which children can be registered on I COUNT, and what are the benefits?

-- child/young person is identified as potentially meeting threshold as a child with a disability and able to receive short breaks
+- Child/young person is identified as potentially meeting threshold as a child/young person with a disability and able to receive short breaks

-- I COUNT application information found on www.sutton.gov.uk/disabledchildren If the child is likely to meet the threshold an application should be completed and sent to for a decision about inclusion on the I COUNT register
+- I COUNT application information found on www.sutton.gov.uk/disabledchildren If the child/young person is likely to meet the threshold an application should be completed and sent to for a decision about inclusion on the I COUNT register

-- I COUNT application is considered at the I COUNT panel which is held monthly, if registered an I COUNT card is sent out to the family and the child is considered as eligible for Short Breaks.
-If families do not wish to have an I COUNT card they will need to supply information that will inform a decision about whether a child is registerable as a child with a disability
+- I COUNT application is considered at the I COUNT panel which is held monthly.
+If registered, an I COUNT card is sent out to the family/carer and the child/young person is considered as eligible for Short Breaks.
+If families/carers do not wish to have an I COUNT card they will need to supply information that will inform a decision about whether a child/young person is registerable as a child with a disability

-- once a child is I COUNT registered or registerable, and you wish to apply for Short Breaks, an Early Help Assessment Tool (EHAT) should be completed by a professional that knows your child.
-The EHAT form should be completed by a professional who knows the child best; usually school staff in co-operation with parents/carers.
+- Once a child/young person is I COUNT registered or registerable, and you wish to apply for Short Breaks, an Early Help Assessment Tool (EHAT) should be completed by a professional that knows your child/young person.
+The EHAT form should be completed by a professional who knows the child/young person best; usually school staff in co-operation with parents/carers.
 Parents/carers are required to sign the form for it to be submitted.
-More informtion about Early Help can be found here.
+More information about Early Help can be found here:

-- families and relevant providers are notified by letter of the decision made by the Disabled Children's Support Panel.
+- Parents/carers and relevant providers are notified by letter of the decision made by the DCSP.
 If services have been agreed, details of how these will commence and who to contact will be included in the decision letter

-- services are reviewed either 6 monthly or annually.
+- Services are reviewed either 6 monthly or annually.
 We will notify you when the review is due and what action is required.
 Reviews are generally alternated between a Short Breaks Assessment, completed by school one year, and the Self Assessment, completed by parents/carers the next.
-If review documents are not received promptly this will delay any decision by the DCS support panel to continue services and may result in a delay in the continuation of funding from the Disabled Children's Service or may, in some cases mean that the services stop, so it is important to return these forms quickly
+If review documents are not received promptly this will delay any decision by the DCSP to continue services and may result in a delay in the continuation of funding from the Disabled Children's Service or may, in some cases, mean that the services stop, so it is important to return these forms quickly